 Trump ordered killing of Soleimani to protect US personnel abroad: Pentagon

-President Donald Trump ordered the US airstrike in Iraq that killed General Qasem Soleimani, the commander of Iran's powerful Revolutionary Guards, in a "decisive defensive action" to protect US personnel abroad and deter future attacks being planned by Iran, the Pentagon said Friday.
+General Qasem Soleimani, the powerful commander of Iran's Revolutionary Guards, was killed in a precision US air strike in Iraq ordered by President Donald Trump, the Pentagon announced on Friday, dramatically escalating tensions in the strategic Gulf region.
 General Soleimani, the head of Iran's elite al-Quds force and architect of its regional security apparatus, was killed following a US airstrike at Baghdad's international airport on Friday.
 The strike also killed the deputy chief of Iraq's powerful Hashed al-Shaabi paramilitary force.

-Following Soleimani's death, Trump did not say anything immediately, except for tweeting an image of the US flag.
+Following Soleimani's death, President Trump, now on vacation in Florida, did not comment immediately, except for tweeting an image of the US flag.
 The strike comes days after Trump threatened Tehran after Iraqi supporters of pro-Iranian regime factions laid siege to the US embassy in Baghdad, following deadly American airstrikes on a hardline Hashed faction.

 The Pentagon alleged that the strike was aimed at deterring future Iranian attack plans.
 "General Soleimani was actively developing plans to attack American diplomats and service members in Iraq and throughout the region.
 General Soleimani and his Quds Force were responsible for the deaths of hundreds of American and coalition service members and the wounding of thousands more," it alleged.